jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 Why do I call them Object Get and Object Set?
 Is that proper English...?
 Why don't I call then Get Object and Set Object?
 Probably because I want to mention the aspect first?
 You know what?
 The naming might not matter that much.
 The concepts do.
-A PROBLEM IS, THAT IN THE SYSTEM INTERFACE ARTICLES I MIGHT GROUP COMMANDS BY ASPECT, SO THEN THE IDENTIFIERS
-MIGHT LOOK DIFFERENT.
-I AM GOING TO MIGHT SYNCHRONIZE THAT TO THE 'OLDER' ARTICLES THEN...
+A PROBLEM IS, THAT IN THE SYSTEM INTERFACE ARTICLES I MIGHT GROUP COMMANDS BY ASPECT, SO THEN THE IDENTIFIERS MIGHT LOOK DIFFERENT.
+I MIGHT SYNCHRONIZE THAT TO THE 'OLDER' ARTICLES THEN...

 - I misspelled Existence.
 I spelled it as Existance.
 - Rename the Execute aspect to the Execution aspect.